CIS565-Fall-2016/Project0-CUDA-Getting-Started/README.md

 ## Part 1: Setting up your development environment

-Skip if you are developing on a lab computer.
+Skip this part if you are developing on a lab computer.

 ### Windows

 1. Make sure you are running Windows 7/8/10 and that your NVIDIA drivers are up-to-date.
-You will need support for OpenGL 4.0 or better in this class.
+You will need support for OpenGL 4.0 or better in this course.
 2. Install Visual Studio 2013 (**not** 2015).
    * 2010/2012 will also work, if you already have one installed.
    * http://www.seas.upenn.edu/cets/software/msdn/
    * You need C++ support.
-None of the optional components should be necessary.
+None of the optional components are necessary.
 3. Install [CUDA 7](https://developer.nvidia.com/cuda-downloads?sid=925343).
-   * You can use the express installation.
+   * Use the express installation.
 Make sure you get Nsight for Visual Studio.
 4. Install [CMake](http://www.cmake.org/download/).
 5. Install [Git](https://git-scm.com/download/win).